jswu18/jswu18.github.io/_posts/2023-07-09-generalised-variatonal-inference.md

 Choosing $$\Pi =\mathcal{P}(\mathbb{R}^J)$$, $$\ell(\theta) = \sum_{n=1}^N\ell_n(x_n, \theta)$$, and $$D(q\| \pi) = \lambda D_r(q\| \pi)$$, we see that ($$\ref{regularised-risk-minimisation}$$) fits into the general form of ($$\ref{general-posterior}$$), recovering the GVI posterior.
 ### Uniqueness of the GVI posterior
 Through probabilistic lifting and convexification, we can formulate a GVI posterior that guarantees a unique minimiser for the non-convex problem in (\ref{loss-minimisation}).
 This posterior is a unique weighted averaging of the local and global minima of (\ref{loss-minimisation}), and equivalently (\ref{risk-minimisation}) where each minima is weighted by the discrepancy from the prior reference measure $$\lambda D_r(q \| \pi)$$.
 By guaranteeing a unique minimiser, the GVI framework can provide theoretical guarantees for learning larger-scaled machine learning models.

+## Closing Thoughts
+The GVI framework provides a new perspective on variational inference, and can be used to provide theoretical guarantees for learning larger-scaled machine learning models.
+Practically, GVI is a framework that can be used to derive and understand new forms of posteriors for variational inference beyond that of the traditional Bayesian posterior.

 ## References
 <a id="1">[1]</a>